 The Chris Marshall Endowed Presidential Scholarship is awarded annually to third-year students of outstanding academic excellence who plan to remain in Texas after graduation to practice public service law in nonprofit, government, or legislative positions.
 Clyde Christopher Marshall ’77 was a Tarrant County assistant district attorney, chief of the Tarrant County district attorney’s appellate division, and a statewide leader in appellate law.
 Gift funds for the scholarship endowment were donated in honor of Mr. Marshall by family, friends, and colleagues.
 The Justice Center administers the scholarship.

-“Texas Law is pleased to pay tribute to Chris Marshall through these scholarships,” said Eden Harrington, director of the Justice Center.
-“This year’s recipients are outstanding students who share Mr. Marshall’s commitment to public service, and we greatly appreciate the gifts that made these scholarships possible.”
+“Texas Law is pleased to recognize these outstanding students as Chris Marshall Scholars,” said Eden Harrington, director of the Justice Center.
+“They share Mr. Marshall’s commitment to public service, and we appreciate the generous donors who created these scholarships in his honor.”